Making plans: A guide to parenting arrangements after separation or divorce

 - whether they belong to any provincial or national mediation or dispute resolution organizations

-- their background and knowledge with respect to children
+- their background and knowledge with respect to children and family law

 - the nature of their practice

 Things weren't going well.
-Max and Julie had been separated for six months, and they hadn't been able to agree on any type of parenting or child support arrangements for their children, Lily and Peter.
+Max and John had been separated for six months, and they hadn't been able to agree on any type of parenting or child support arrangements for their children, Lily and Peter.

-- You and the other parent can choose the arbitrator, and so you can make sure they have the expertise or background to deal with your particular issues.
+- You and the other parent can choose the arbitrator, so you can make sure they have the expertise or background to deal with your particular issues.